 If there are any changes in the contract details, then they need to be mutually agreed upon by your nanny as well as yourself.

 You have to give your nanny her payslip every week or month that shows her the earnings and deductions made.
+Payroll for nannies should be no different than the standard payroll you would expect in your own job.

 National Minimum Wage